FundsToVotes/FTV_2022/README.md

-# Funds To Votes 2022
+# Funds To Vote 2022
-This repository will contain both front end and serverside code for the continuation of the Funds To Votes project made by the UW iSchool capstone team Water Coolers.
+This repository will contain both front end and serverside code for the continuation of the Funds To Vote project made by the UW iSchool capstone team Water Coolers.
 This README is still under construction as we continue to develop and create our project.

 ## Purpose